 - Can track location as and when I want/need to

 - Can alert me when my van moves

-I chose the TKSTAR TK905 – there are cheaper TK102/TK103 variants that require hardwiring and a more expensive TK915 has a larger battery.
-I chose to purchased direct from Amazon rather than a Chinese import from Ebay as Amazon deliver the next day and make it easy to return if you’re not happy with the product (no need to return it to China!).
-Click on the Amazon link to see more details and user reviews.
+Note, that I chose to purchase direct from Amazon rather than a Chinese import from Ebay as a) Amazon deliver the next day and b) they make it super easy to return if you’re not happy with the product (so no need to return it to China!).

 - Small stand-alone device – no wiring 9cm x 7cm x 2 cm, 168g